Easy keto cranberry sauce is sweetened with a low-carb granulated sweetener or with stevia.

-- In a medium saucepan, combine the water and honey.
+- In a medium saucepan, combine the water, sweetener, and vanilla.
 Bring to a boil over medium-high heat.

 - Add the cranberries.
 Return to a boil, then reduce heat to medium-low.

-- Simmer until cranberries are soft and some of them burst, 10-15 minutes
+- Simmer until the cranberries are soft and some of them burst, 10-15 minutes

 - Cool to room temperature, about 20 minutes, then refrigerate.
-Sauce will thicken as it cools.
+The sauce will thicken as it cools.